-- Selection of 115 schools from the Greater London. - Pupil details collected (by evaluator for trial only). - Time needed to attend three interactive half days of online training using a virtual meeting platform and then for research assistants to attend two followup sessions in school. - Time needed in standard phonics lessons for new strategies - £400 of specifically chosen books are given to the schools to enable the direct- mapping strategy
+- Selection of 115 schools from To provide two strategies • the Greater London. that Teachers and TAs can ٠ Pupil details collected (by use in all Reception evaluator for trial only). phonics teaching by • Time needed to attend three supporting them to make interactive half days of online careful modifications of training using a virtual meeting their existing lesson plans platform and then for research assistants to attend two followto incorporate key Flexible - up sessions in school.
+Time needed in standard phonics lessons for new strategies - £400 of specifically chosen books are given to the schools to enable the direct- mapping strategy